Dear Oregon PSR Supporter,

-On Monday, June 24th, 2019, Oregon’s House of Representatives voted to approve Senate Joint Memorial 5 (SJM 5), which urges congress to lead a global effort to reduce the threat of nuclear war, making it the second state in the nation after California to pass such legislation in both chambers.
-New Jersey's Assembly has also passed a similar bill.
-The bill passed the Oregon Senate on May 20th.
+In June of 2019, Oregon’s House of Representatives voted to approve Senate Joint Memorial 5 (SJM 5), which urges Congress to lead a global effort to reduce the threat of nuclear war, making it the second state in the nation (after California) to pass such legislation in both chambers.

 This column was written by Oregon PSR program assistant Madison Arnold-Scerbo, and was originally published in Street Roots.
 Interested in learning more about Hanford or how to go on one of these tours yourself?
 Send an email to email@example.com.